skishore1676/rag_llm/README.md

-# RAG LLM Project
+# Agentic RAG LLM Project

-This project provides a web-based and command-line interface for a Retrieval-Augmented Generation (RAG) system.
-You can index local code repositories or document folders and ask questions about them using either OpenAI or a local Ollama model.
+This project provides a web-based and command-line interface for an advanced Retrieval-Augmented Generation (RAG) system with intelligent agent capabilities.
+Index local code repositories or document folders, analyze Excel spreadsheets, and ask complex analytical questions that intelligently route between multiple tools using either OpenAI or a local Ollama model.

 ## Features
 -   Web UI for indexing, querying, and configuring the application.
 -   Command-line interface for scripting and terminal-based usage.
+-   Agentic RAG with intelligent multi-tool routing (document search + data analysis).
+-   Excel spreadsheet analysis using LLM-powered pandas code generation.
 -   Supports both OpenAI and local Ollama LLMs.
 -   Uses ChromaDB for persistent vector storage.
 -   Includes an optional re-ranking step to improve retrieval quality.